 Yew is the last letter in the Gaelic tree alphabet, standing for I - iogh in old Gaelic and iubhar in modern Gaelic.
-This dark evergreen tree has needles but is not a conifer.
+It is a dark evergreen tree with needles but not cones.
 The flesh of its red berries are the only part of the tree that are not toxic, including its seeds, and perhaps this, and its dense shade, are why it has such a strong association with death.
 Yew trees grow to extraordinary age, and are the oldest organisms in the British Isles.
 Many of them are at burial and other sacred sites, and many churchyard yews date to well before Christianity.

 Snippets of Lore